vgiansanti/Kallisto-scATAC/README.md

 We provide, in this repository, the bed files and the name maps used in the paper, both for DHS approach and the DHS500 approach, under the folder [reference](https://github.com/vgiansanti/Kallisto-scATAC/tree/master/reference).

+The [K562_data] folder contains intead the count matrices in h5ad format of the cell line analyzed.

 ## Building a kallisto index for ATAC analysis

 In order to build an index, one needs to extract DNA sequence for a peak list.
 This can be done using [bedtools](https://github.com/arq5x/bedtools2) or any other suitable tool.
 Once bed files and genome fasta files are in place, just issue the following command, assuming that `peaks` is the prefix for bed files: